lakubuDavid/Noon/NOTE.md

 ##### Idea 1

 We define a global variable that will be used to store the middleware list <br>
-Then before we execute the routes we access that list of middlewares,execute each one of them and then we execute route.
+Then before we execute the routes we access that list of middlewares,execute each one of them, and then we execute route.

 **POSSIBLE ISSUE** : The middleware `handle` functions will override each other since we need the same context.